 The U.S. Oil Pollution Act of 1990 ("OPA") amended certain provisions of the CWA as they relate to the release of petroleum products into navigable waters.
 OPA subjects owners of facilities to strict, joint and potentially unlimited liability for containment and removal costs, natural resource damages and certain other consequences of an oil spill.
-State and Canadian federal and provincial laws also impose requirements relating to the prevention of oil releases and the remediation of areas.
+State and Canadian federal and provincial laws also impose requirements relating to the prevention of oil releases and the remediation of impacted areas.

 The construction or expansion of pipelines often requires authorizations under the CWA, which authorizations may be subject to challenge.
-For over 35 years, the U.S. Army Corps of Engineers (the "Corps") has authorized construction, maintenance and repair of pipelines under a streamlined nationwide permit program under the CWA known as Nationwide Permit 12 ("NWP").
-The NWP program is supported by strong statutory and regulatory history and was originally approved by Congress in 1977.
-From time to time, environmental groups have challenged the NWP program, however, to date, federal courts have upheld the validity of the NWP program under the CWA.
-In April 2020, the federal district court for the District of Montana vacated the Corps' NWP 12 after determining that it failed to comply with consultation requirements under the Endangered Species Act.
-While the district court's order has subsequently been limited pending appeal, we cannot predict the ultimate outcome of this case and its impacts to the NWP program.
-In response to the vacatur, in January 2021, the Corps published a reissuance of a restructured NWP 12 for oil and natural gas pipeline activities that separated certain utilities formerly covered under the permit into other NWPs.
-An October 2021 decision by the District Court for the Northem District of California resulted in a vacatur of a 2020 rule revising the Clean Water Act Section 401 certification process, following which the Corps announced that it had temporarily suspended finalization of certain permitting decisions, including under NWP 12, that rely on a Section 401 certification or waiver under the 2020 rule.
-However, in November 2021, after a temporary pause on permit decisions reliant on a Section 401 certifications; as part of that decision making process, districts will coordinate with certifying authorities on water quality certifications that are potentially impacted by the vacatur order.
-While the full extent and impact of these recent developments is unclear at this time, any disruptio
+For over 35 years, the U.S. Army Corps of Engineers (the "Corps") has authorized construction, maintenance and repair of pipelines under a streamlined nationwide permit program known as Nationwide Permit 12 ("NWP 12").
+From time to time, environmental groups have challenged the use of NWP 12 for oil and gas pipeline projects.
+In April 2020, the federal district court for the District of Montana vacated the Corps' NWP 12 after determining that it failed to comply with consultation requirements under the Endangered Species Act, though the district court's order was subsequently limited on appeal.
+In January 2021, the Corps published a reissuance of NWP 12, but this permit is being challenged in federal court on the same grounds that were litigated in the April 2020 case.
+More recently, the Corps announced it was beginning a formal review of NWP 12 in May 2022.
+While the full extent and impact of these recent developments is unclear at this time, any disruption in our ability to obtain coverage under NWP 12 or other general permits may result in increased costs and project delays if we are forced to seek individual permits from the Corps.